Hosting is definitely a headache.

 Fortunately for me, I have some great acquaintances in the blogging space who are more than willing to give me advice.

 For my high-traffic “troubles,” I asked my buddy Leo Widrich of Buffer what they were using for the Buffer blog.
 If you don’t already know, the Buffer blog is insanely popular — if my site is a Camaro, the Buffer blog is a damn Ferrari!

 They get over 717,000 unique visitors each and every month.
 Not pageviews, not overall visits, but unique visitors.
 Yowza

 Leo told me that this whole gargantuan blogging operation has been kept afloat consistently via one provider: WP Engine.

 (Yes, that’s my referral link.
 However, it’s the only affiliate program I’m signed up for since blogging is mostly a personal passion for me.
-I’m signed up because I recommend them all the time, I love the company & team that much!)
+I’m signed up because I recommend them all the time, I support the company and team that much.)